10. Derivatives and Tangent Lines

 A local maximum or local minimum is also called a local extremum or a relative extremum.

+It is called an inflection point because the curve flexes from bending one way to bending the other way.
 There are also inflection points which are not horizontal and we will learn about them in the chapter on Higher Derivatives

 The First Derivative Test